 Other important things

-- Always ask who are the neighbours.
-If they are traditional Muslim families, you should be careful with alcohol consumption, inviting guests or walking with a short dress (in respect to the traditions).
+- Always ask who the neighbours are.
+If they are traditional Muslim families, you should be careful with alcohol consumption, inviting guests or walking with short clothes (concerning the traditions).

-- It can be extremely hot in the summer time, so don’t forget to rent a place with an air-conditioning.
+- It can be boiling in the summertime, so don’t forget to rent a place with an air-conditioning.
 As well, before signing the contract, make sure the air-conditioners are working correctly.

 - !
-Almost every residence in Marrakech has a guard that know all the residents, cleans the entrance and sleeps inside.
+Almost every residence in Marrakech has a guard/concierge/syndica that knows all the residents, cleans the entrance and sleeps inside.
 Often his salary is already included in the rental price, or you need to pay him separately around 200-300 DH/month.
 Become a friend with the concierge, tip him time to time with some snacks, cigarettes.
 He can also help you change the butane gas bottle, call electrician etc.